LadyBoonami/neo-ed/README.md

 - `wq`: write changes, then close file
 - `wqq`: write changes, then quit editor
 - `#<n>`: switch to open file no. `<n>`

+Each file path can be a directory path prefixed by a `@` symbol to open a file picker there.

 ### Line